dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/03_exercise_three/index.md

 In this exercise we will show you how you can use Monaco to download an existing environment's configuration.
 This is particularely handy if you already have a lot of configuration that you want to use to start storing it in a repository, or if you want to have some sample configuration.

 ### Step 1 - Create an environments.yaml file
-The first step is, like with **exercise-one**, is to create an `environments.yaml` file.
+The first step, similar to what we did in exercise one, is to create an `environments.yaml` file.
-Using gitea, navigage to `monaco/exercise-three` and open the `environments.yaml` file.
+In Gitea, navigate to `monaco/03_exercise_three` and open the `environments.yaml` file.

-Fill in the file as follows, or copy the contents of the `environments.yaml` file stored in `monaco/exercise-one`.
+Fill in the file as follows, or copy the contents of the `environments.yaml` file stored in `monaco/01_exercise_one`.
 Make sure to replace `YOUR_ENV_URL` with your Dynatrace environment URL.

 ```yaml
 perform: